Virtua Fighter Kids

+is a 1996 installment in the Virtua Fighter fighting video game series, and a super deformed version of Virtua Fighter 2.
+It was developed by Sega AM2 on the ST-V arcade board, unlike Virtua Fighter 2's hardware; it was also ported to the Sega Saturn.

+Gameplay

 All the characters have big heads, and the music is at a faster pace.
 The gameplay itself is slightly tweaked from Virtua Fighter 2.
 The Saturn version includes some new FMVs and programmable button sequences to allow players to test and use pre-made combos.
-Despite being children, some of the fighters retain the adult characteristics of their Virtua Fighter 2 counterparts, such as facial hair, muscles, and breasts.
+Despite being children, some of the fighters retain the adult characteristics of their Virtua Fighter 2 counterparts, such as facial hair, muscles and breasts.

 Release

 Merchandise for the game in Japan included a line of stuffed toys which sold very well even before development on the game was finished.

-In Japan, Virtua Fighter Kids was released on the Saturn as a promotional item in co-operation with drink brands "Java Tea" and "Energen" under the title "Virtua Fighter Kids: Java Tea Original Edition".
+In Japan, Virtua Fighter Kids was released on the Saturn as a promotional item in co-operation with drink brands "Java Tea" and "Energen" under the title Virtua Fighter Kids: Java Tea Original Edition.
 It was later released commercially without any mention of "Java Tea" on the cover.
 All Java Tea product placement was removed from the western versions of the game, but is present in all Japanese versions (arcade, regular and Java Edition).